redhat-developer-demos/12factor-app/README.md

 # Helloworld-service

-The slides of these presentation are available at <http://bit.ly/12factor-app>
+The slides of this presentation are available at <http://bit.ly/12factor-app>

 Build and Deploy helloworld-service locally
 ------------------------------------------